romjanali01673/romjanali01673/README.md

 - 📱 **Flutter + Firebase Demo App**
   Read/write functionality (both online and offline) using Firestore.

+- 📱 **WebView Application**
+  all social media in one application.

+- 📱 **Meal Management**
+  here we can digitally manage our Meal with all mess member on online and offline.

+- 📱 **Chess Game**
+  online and offline game play, with firends or computer.

 - 🧮 **Infix Expression Calculator**
    GUI calculator using Flutter.